darktable-org/dtdocs/content/special-topics/translating.md

 author: "people"
 ---

+Translation of the darktable documentation is done via our [Weblate instance](https://weblate.pixls.us/projects/darktable/).

-To translate the darktable documentation, you can either use the [Weblate instance](https://weblate.pixls.us/) or follow the sections below to translate using the traditional PO workflow.
+You can either use Weblate's web UI to translate the documentation or download the translation to your computer, edit it, and then upload the changes.

 # Making a new branch in git
 1. Make a new branch to work on it git.
    For example:
-   `git checkout -b new-translation`
+   `git checkout -b fr-translation-init`

 # Adding your language to Hugo